 ROCKING ROADRUNNERS 1965 - 1967

 A band about whom a fair amount has been written in relation to AC100s - the contention being that they won, in 1964, an amp once used by the Beatles.
-This was put to rest in the Beatles Gear section of the old VoxTalks site, which is now gone.
+This has shown to be untrue.

 Pages from the VoxTalks site (now gone)